pinobatch/240p-test-mini/gameboy/README.md

 contrast and other display artifacts on monochrome handhelds, many tests allow inverting grays with the Select Button.

-Though the NES version of 240p Test Suite uses about 52 KiB of ROM data, the [cartridges sold by Catskull] are limited to 32 KiB.
+Though the NES version of 240p Test Suite uses about 40 KiB of ROM data, the [Catskull cartridge] is limited to 32 KiB.
 Fortunately, the graphics for several tests are smaller than on a 240p platform, which makes the menu, Linearity, Sharpness, Drop Shadow, and Scroll Test smaller.
 I managed to make some tests' help text more concise.
-Easily readable VRAM helps, as does the LR35902 CPU's better code density for anything that doesn't use structs or parallel arrays.
+Easily readable VRAM helps, as does the 8080 family's better code density for anything that doesn't use structs or parallel arrays.

 A Game Boy Advance port is also available.